zorbathut/dec/docs/articles/doc_indexes.md

 {
     [Def.Index] public int index;
 }

+// Generate a temporary array with exactly the number of elements as there are IndexedDef's. int[] tempArray = new int[Index<IndexedDef>.Count];

+// Iterate over IndexedDef's and calculate values, storing the results in the temp array. for (int i = 0; i < Index<IndexedDef>.Count; ++i)
+{
+    tempArray[i] = Index<IndexedDef>.Get(i).CalculateImportantValue();
+}

+// Modify them to get final results.
+ModifyValuesInSomeWayThatRequiresHavingThemAllAvailable(tempArray);

+// Get the highest value out of the temp array, then use Index to look up which def it refers to.
+IndexedDef best = Index<IndexedDef>.Get(IndexOfMax(tempArray));
 ```

 Make an `int` member with the Def.Index attribute.
 All instances of that object, whether it be a Def, a non-Def class, or a struct, will be given a unique integer index.
-The full list will also be stored in Index<T>.
+The full list will also be stored in Index&lt;T&gt;.

 These values are not consistent between execution runs - don't use them as part of serializing savegames!